German casualties in World War II: Population balance for Austria

 The Austrian government provides the following information on human losses during the rule of the Nazis.

 Population balance for the ethnic Germans of Eastern Europe

-In 1958 the West German government statistical office put the losses of the ethnic Germans at 1,318,000 (886,000 civilians in the expulsions and 411,000 in the German military and 22,000 in the Hungarian and Romanian military) The research of Rüdiger Overmans puts military losses of ethnic Germans at 534,000Ingo Haar points out that of the 886,000 estimated civilian dead from east Europe only about 170,000 deaths have been confirmed; the balance are considered unsolved cases.
+In 1958, the West German government statistical office put the losses of the ethnic Germans at 1,318,000 (886,000 civilians in the expulsions and 411,000 in the German military and 22,000 in the Hungarian and Romanian military).
+The research of Rüdiger Overmans puts military losses of ethnic Germans at 534,000.
+Ingo Haar points out that of the 886,000 estimated civilian dead from east Europe only about 170,000 deaths have been confirmed; the balance are considered unsolved cases.

 Controversies over German losses

 In post-war Germany the fate of civilians and prisoners of war has been a contentious topic.
 The current view of the German government is that these losses were due to an aggressive war started by the German nation.
 However, there are fringe groups who attempt to trivialize the crimes of the Hitler period by comparing German losses to the Holocaust.

 The bombing of Dresden and the bombing campaign in general has been a topic of discussion in post-war Germany.
 Amongst others, the German historian Wolfgang Benz believes that the use of the term "Bombing Holocaust" runs contrary to historical fact.
 The German government currently places the ultimate blame for the mass flight and expulsion on the wartime policy of the Nazis in Eastern Europe.
 There are those like Heinz Nawratil who try to equate the expulsions from Eastern Europe with the Holocaust.
 The German historian Martin Broszat (former head of Institute of Contemporary History in Munich) described Nawratil's writings as "polemics with a nationalist-rightist point of view", and that Nawratil "exaggerates in an absurd manner the scale of 'expulsion crimes'".
 The Federation of Expellees has represented the interests of Germans from Eastern Europe.
 Erika Steinbach, the current President of the Federation, provoked outrage when she supported the statements of other members of the expellee organization claiming that Hitler's attack on Poland was a response to Poland's policy.
 The Federation of Expellees initiated the formation of the Center Against Expulsions.
 The former President of Germany Joachim Gauck and the former German chancellor Angela Merkel have voiced support for the Center Against Expulsions.
 However, in Poland it is viewed by some as an attempt to reopen the wounds of the war and to revert to pre-war borders.